 5 – Moisturizing the back of the canvas

-If you’re painting on the canvas, one of the easiest and effective way to make your acrylic paint dry slower is to spray the back of the canvas with water.
+If you’re painting on the canvas, one of the easiest and most effective way to make your acrylic paint dry slower is to spray the back of the canvas with water.

 How to moisture the back of the canvas to make acrylic paint dry slower: